odnodn/ngTemplateOutletTutorial/README.md

 # Use case #1: Context-aware template

-Let's build a list component that takes two input from it's parent:
+Let's build a list component that takes two inputs from it's parent:

 1. data: A list of objects
 2. itemTemplate: a template that will be used to represent each element of the list